 about

 Debi Lewis lives in Evanston, Illinois with her husband and two teenaged daughters.
-She runs a small web site design business and enjoys cooking, music, and playing old-time fiddle.
+She enjoys cooking and playing old-time fiddle.
+She is represented by Rena Rossner of The Deborah Harris Literary Agency.

 Mentioned in: